sgidevnet/sgidevnet.github.io/wiki/uploading.html.md

 For example, if one performed the following command:
 ``aws s3 cp emacs-26.1.tgz s3://sgi-dev-public/editors/emacs/``, the software would then be available at `http://sgi.retrote.ch/editors/emacs/emacs-26.1-201901171502.tgz`.

+**Note:** Directory listings are generated once an hour (on the :21 minute mark), and each `index.html` (like all other objects) may be cached for *up to a day*.
+Directory listings thus will only eventually, not immediately, reflect the most up to date software listings.

 # Removing old builds
 While space in S3 is both cheap and unlimited, package maintainers are encouraged to remove erroneous uploads and packages with major security issues.